TANGO ROUND THE HORN,

 Larry Barber had visited and reported on the TANGO for the Oregonian.
 For the next 40 years, Larry had assumed the subject was closed.
 Then in 1985, he learned that two of the crew were still alive, and living nearby.
 He met with them, heard their stories and resolved to turn this material into a book.
 Larry ultimately succeeded, and the book was published by the Oregon Maritime Center and Museum in 1989.

 Watching the TANGO raise sail and disappear over the western horizon made a powerful impression on Barber, and he never forgot this episode.
 He was also not one to give up on a story and he wrote short pieces for his newspaper in 1954 and 1975.
-He tells of a motley crew, a shifting deck cargo, a fire in the hold, and a sale to Portugal made undertow, and her last journey to the breakers in 1948."
+He tells of a motley crew, a shifting deck cargo, a fire in the hold, and a sail to Portugal made undertow, and her last journey to the breakers in 1948."

 This is an abridged version of 8 pages of a review courtesy of P. Marsh, "Marsh's Maritime Musings; Sea Stories, Travel Tales and Opinions from the mouth of the Columbia."